-There is no known antidote for overdosage with HYCAMTIN capsules (topotecan capsules) .
-The primary anticipated complication of overdosage would consist of hematological toxicity.
-The patient should be observed closely for bone marrow suppression, and supportive measures (such as the prophylactic use of G-CSF and/or antibiotic therapy) should be considered.
+There is no known antidote for overdosage with HYCAMTIN.
+If an overdose is suspected, monitor the patient closely for bone marrow suppression, and institute supportive-care measures (such as the prophylactic use of G-CSF and/or antibiotic therapy) as appropriate.

 This monograph has been modified to include the generic and brand name in many instances.